 Address complex natural resource and climate change adaptation issues, with a focus on increasing resiliency in the face of drought and other external shocks.
-Improve health in rural communities vulnerable to malnutrition and waterborne disease and help farmers and business owners improve their livelihoods.
+Improve health in rural communities vulnerable to malnutrition, and help farmers and business owners improve their livelihoods.
 Improve connections between local community organizations and private sector partners to foster innovation.

 Mercy Corps has been working in Ethiopia since 2004.
-Ethiopia is Africa’s most populous nation, and although the economy have been steadily growing, the vast majority of Ethiopia remains impoverished.
+Ethiopia is Africa’s second-most populous nation, and although the economy have been steadily growing, the vast majority of Ethiopia remains impoverished.
 More than 83 percent of the population lives in rural areas vulnerable to droughts caused by climate change as well as economic instability and conflict spillover from neighboring Somalia and South Sudan.

 - Agriculture & Food: Improving agricultural practices and response to drought and supporting income generation of pastoral and farming households

 - Economic opportunity: Supporting pastoralists and small business owners through improved access to financial services.
 Empowering women and girls to become part of the economic process.

 Ethiopia: How did Mercy Corps turn rain from foe back to friend in Ethiopia?

 Ethiopia has long struggled with food insecurity.
 With generous support from USAID, Mercy Corps has just completed the first year of a three-year effort to improve food security in some of Ethiopia’s most vulnerable regions.

 We’ve been in the car for a long time in the last couple of days.
 We’re in Gashamo, a small town in the desert.
 A couple of days ago we drove for nine hours drive on bumpy sandy tracks from the Somali Region capital of Jijiga.